-Mr. Radage, 46, is currently the Chief Financial Officer, Chief Operating Officer and Corporate Secretary of the Corporation.
-Mr. Radage was the president of Payfirma Corporation, a leading North American financial technology company.
+Mr. Radage, 48, is currently the Chief Operating Officer and Corporate Secretary of the Corporation.
+Mr. Radage is also Director of Bigg Digital Assets (CSE: BIGG) since November 2021, CEO of Clearly Payments Inc. from 2018 to 2020 and its Chairman from 2018 to present, Director of Comm100 from 2020 to present, and President of Payfirma Corporation from 2012 to 2018.
 Mr. Radage also held senior operational roles at Oracle, Nokia, and SabelaMedia, which was successfully acquired by 24/7 Real Media for \$70M.
 Mr. Radage also served as a VC at Nokia Ventures and BDC Venture Capital, investing in enterprise and consumer technology companies.
 He has earned a Computer Science degree from UBC and an MBA from IESE Business School in Spain.
 He is an active member of the technology community as an advisor, investor, and board member.